 Bethel is one of the largest schools on the list enrolling over 6,000 students across their 100 plus degree options.
 And with their substantial online course offerings and their two campuses in St. Paul, MN and San Diego, CA, the school is poised to grow even larger.
 At that size, the school has the liberty to keep their costs high: $46,255 total per year (for undergrads).
 Fortunately, 90% of students receive financial aid.

-Founded in 1909 by the Plymouth Brethren as a missionary training center and Bible college, today, Messiah is a liberal arts university with 3,305 students spread across 150 undergraduate and 37 graduate degree programs.
+Founded in 1909 by the Brethren in Christ as a missionary training center and Bible college, today, Messiah is a liberal arts university with 3,305 students spread across 150 undergraduate and 37 graduate degree programs.
 Yet this sizable award-winning school has stayed true to their heritage.
 Adhering to Wesleyan-Anabaptist theology they are historically pacifist, emphasizing peace and reconciliation within servant-hearted Christian community.
 All students and faculty are expected to affirm a basic statement of faith along with the Apostles creed as Messiah College embraces a wide range of evangelical denominations and Christian faith traditions represented in their student body

 Messiah college features 11 different Bible and ministry study programs (including majors, minors, and concentrations).
 These study tracks combine well with an extensive study-abroad program.
 84% of all students study or serve abroad, but students can also put their bible training into action locally too.
 Located 12 miles outside the state capital, Messiah is in a prime location for service learning and ministry opportunities.
 Prospective students may also take advantage of the different study tracks including dual-credit classes (for high school and college credit), online classes, and a 3-year intensive degree plan.

 Messiah is also a NCAA-III school with 12 different sports and 23 different championship titles over their history.
-As for costs, the school is fairly expensive at $44,380 total cost per year (in 2017).
+As for costs, the school is expensive at $44,380 total cost per year (in 2017).
 But fortunately, the school excels in financial aid opportunities.
 All students receive financial aid, with the average aid package being $24,546 per student.